Emerson Court

 No analysis available

-There is no support in the public remarks for hot water being included in maintenance fees, and the MLS pattern leans the other way.
-With only 1/6 listings showing HOTWAT and 3/6 showing WTRHTR, this looks like a checkbox inconsistency rather than a building amenity.
+There is no meaningful support in the public remarks for hot water being included in the maintenance fee.
+Across the listings, the MLS pattern leans the other way, with multiple units showing WTRHTR and only a single HOTWAT checkbox, which looks like a likely agent data inconsistency or copy-paste error.

 No analysis available